 “Large-cap stocks tend to be companies that are more established,” says Brett Horowitz, a wealth manager at Evensky & Katz/Foldes Financial Wealth Management.
 “Small companies tend to have more risk, and the extra risk you’re taking on leads to higher return,” Horowitz adds.

 According to Ibbotson Associates, small caps have grown by an average 12 percent annually over the long term.
 The annual 2 percentage point lead over large caps compensated investors for the extra risk they’d assumed.

 When you buy a bond, you’re essentially becoming a lender, since bonds are really nothing more than an IOU that’s been issued by a government or corporation.

 In general, bonds are considered safer investments than stocks.
 But that’s not always true.
 It depends on the bond you buy.
 The riskier the bond — that is, the lower a borrower’s credit quality or “rating” — the higher the interest rate and the more you stand to gain, unless, of course, the borrower defaults.
 Firms such as Standard & Poor’s and Moody’s are among agencies that determine whether bonds are “junk” status, meaning they carry high risk, or “investment grade,” meaning they carry little to moderate risk.

-U.S. government bonds are guaranteed by the full faith and credit of the federal government, so they’re the safest around.
+U.S. government bonds are guaranteed by the full faith and credit of the federal government, so they’re considered the safest around.
 They mature — or come due — in various time periods.
 Treasury bills generally mature in three months while Treasury notes typically mature within a year.
 Treasury bonds mature over longer time frames, usually between five and 30 years.
 With interest rates close to record lows, bonds aren’t likely to generate the returns most people need to retire in their early 60s at this time.